Census faces challenges as it aims to hire up to 500,000

 The extremes in recruiting can be found in Teton County, Wyoming — home of the Jackson Hole ski area — and Clayton County, Georgia, in metro Atlanta, home of the world’s busiest airport.
 In Teton County, the Census Bureau reached below 17% of its recruiting goal as of Feb.
 24. In Clayton County, home to Hartsfield-Jackson Atlanta International Airport, the bureau had recruited more than double its goal.

-Census Bureau officials insist there’s no reason to be concerned.
+Census Bureau officials insist there’s no reason to be worried.
 As of the end of February, there were more than 22,500 temporary workers on the payroll, the bureau reported last week.

-On Thursday, more than a dozen U.S. lawmakers asked the department overseeing the U.S. Census Bureau to extend the time period for conducting the nation’s once-a-decade head count because of the spreading coronavirus.
+On Thursday, more than a dozen Democratic U.S. lawmakers from New York asked the department overseeing the U.S. Census Bureau to extend the period for conducting the count because of the spreading coronavirus.
+Another group of House members, as well as the agency’s own inspector general, asked for details on the Census Bureau’s coronavirus plans.

+“We are particularly concerned about the impact on hard-to-count communities, which the Census Bureau has acknowledged are more likely to respond to in-person census enumerators, rather than to census forms completed by mail or online,” said the letter from Democratic Reps.
+David Price, Jose Serrano, Carolyn Maloney and Jamie Raskin.

 The 2020 census started this week with the online questionnaire going live, and it is supposed to end in July.
 In response to coronavirus concerns, the Census Bureau said this week, “It has never been easier to respond on your own, whether online, over the phone or by mail — all without having to meet a census taker.”

+Some advocates leading census outreach efforts on Friday worried that the coronavirus would lead some census takers to quit their jobs, said Jeri Green, 2020 census senior advisor for the National Urban League.

 There are at least three recruits for every position in every part of the country, and in some parts, there are four or five applicants, Census Bureau Director Steven Dillingham told lawmakers last month.